ugo-emekauwa/ucspe-ucsm-restore/README.md

 ucspe-ucsm-restore.ps1 -IP 192.168.1.7 -User admin -Password Cisco123 -BackupPath "C:\Backups\UCS-Config-Backup.xml"
 ```

-The **ucspe-ucsm-restore.ps1** script will also accept positional arguments for the mandatory parameters.
+The **ucspe-ucsm-restore.ps1** script will also accept just the positional values for the mandatory parameters.
 Here is an example:
 ```powershell
 ucspe-ucsm-restore.ps1 192.168.1.7 admin Cisco123 "C:\Backups\UCS-Config-Backup.xml"
 ```